cvoter/website-research-group/content/project/2023_CoastalWaterInf/index.md

 ---
 # EDIT THIS info, plus markdown section below the front matter
 # Name the project
-title: "Climate Change Impacts to Coastal Urban Water Infrastructure"
+title: "Coastal Urban Water Infrastructure: Future Vulnerabilities"
 # Add a one-sentence summary/overview of this project
-summary: "CURENTLY EDITING"
+summary: "What is the impact of groundwater rise, saltwater intrusion, and intensifying precipitation on (below-ground) stormwater and wastewater infrastructure?"
 # VERY IMPORTANT: list contributors exactly as their names appear in the person's Author page (e.g., Carolyn B. Voter, Rachel Zobel)
 authors:
 - Omowumi Erukubami